gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

           ![Device Connection](docs/iot-central-device-connection.jpg)

-7. Create the Connection String
+    8. Create an IoT Central Device Connection String

         You need to generate a connection string for the IoT Central device.
 You can either:
           1. Download the [Connection String Generator](https://github.com/Azure/dps-keygen/tree/master/bin) for [Windows](https://github.com/Azure/dps-keygen/tree/master/bin/windows), [macOS](https://github.com/Azure/dps-keygen/tree/master/bin/osx), or [Linux](https://github.com/Azure/dps-keygen/tree/master/bin/linux).
 The README has the run instructions.
           2. or use my unofficial web-based [Connection String Generator](https://dpsgen.z8.web.core.windows.net/)".
 No download required.

-8. Update the Connection String in the Particle Photon project with the connection string you generated in the previous step.
+8. Update the CONNECTION_STRING in the Particle Photon project with the connection string you generated in the previous step.

-    Update the connection for your device.
-See instructions below to obtain an [Azure IoT Hub](#azure-iot-hub-connection-string) or an [Azure IoT Central](#azure-iot-central-connection-string) device connection string.

     ![Update connection string](docs/new-particle-project-update-connection-string.jpg)

 9. Set your Particle Photon Firmware to 6.3